gsdevme/gsdev.me/_posts/2022-03-21-intro-to-house-renovation.md

 Roughly speaking the things high on my list to sort;

-- The Consumer unit changed
+- Update the consumer unit
-- Rewire the upstairs lighting
+- Rewire upstairs lighting
-- Insulate the suspended floors
+- Insulate suspended floors
-- Insulate the loft
+- Add more loft insulation
-- Add Ethernet where sensible
+- Install Ethernet in key areas
-- Replace front & back doors with modern composite
+- Replace the front and back doors with modern composite alternatives
-- New Kitchen
+- Remodel the kitchen
-- New Ensuite/Bathroom
+- Renovate the ensuite and main bathroom
-- Add Solar Panels & Battery Storage
+- Add solar panels and battery storage for energy efficiency